jepstein-eagle/adaptable/packages/adaptableblotter-angular-aggrid/README.md

 This allows you to install, instantiate and reference the Adaptable Blotter on top of ag-Grid in an "Angular-friendly" manner.

+## What's Included
+To install Adaptable Blotter Angular ag-Grid via npm, you need to follow these 3 steps:

+1. Install the Adapbleblotter

 ## Installation
 To install Adaptable Blotter Angular ag-Grid via npm, you need to follow these 3 steps: